|Native Americans who

 As part of their public relations work, the Tsi Akim put on a Bring Back the Salmon ceremony on the river at Bridgeport in 2006 and for several years thereafter.
 The first ceremony is summarized in this video slide show (click on image to view show):

-The Nisenan Rancheria website includes a link to a beautiful and informative video about other people and places affected by the rush for gold.
+Here's an informative video about other people and places affected by the rush for gold.
 Click below to view: